The Excel CONCATENATE Function

 - In cell D3, the Text function has been used to convert the date value in cell C3 into a string, using the date format "dd/mm/yy".
 If the date was not converted in this way, the date part of the returned string would be displayed as the date's underlying value, which is the number 31810.
 This is explained further in the 'Trouble Shooting' section below.

-Further information and examples of the Excel Concatenate function can be found on the Microsoft Office website.
+Further information and examples of the Excel Concatenate function are provided on the Microsoft Office website.

 Concatenate Function Common Problem - Dates & Times

-Dates and times within Excel are represented by numbers, and it is simply the formatting of a cell that causes these numbers to be displayed as dates and times.
-Therefore, when an Excel date or time is supplied to the Concatenate function the underlying numeric value is displayed in the result (read more about Excel data types on the Excel Formatting page).
+Dates and times in Excel are represented internally by numbers.
+It is simply the formatting of a cell that causes these numbers to be displayed as dates and times.
+Therefore, when an Excel date or time is supplied to the Concatenate function, the result displays the underlying numeric value.

 This problem can be solved by using the Excel Text function to convert the date or time value into a text string.
 This is shown in the example spreadsheet below: